core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Message Binding, Sequence Numbers, Freshness and Replay Protection

 The requirements and properties described in Section 7 of {{RFC8613}} also apply to OSCORE used in group communication.
-In particular, group OSCORE provides message binding of responses to requests, which provides relative freshness of responses, and replay protection of requests.
+In particular, group OSCORE provides message binding of responses to requests, which enables relative freshness of responses, and replay protection of requests.

-## Synchronization of Sender Sequence Numbers # {#sec-synch-seq-num}
+## Update of Replay Window # {#sec-synch-seq-num}

-Upon joining the group, new servers are not aware of the Sender Sequence Number values currently used by different clients to transmit group requests.
-This means that, when such servers receive a secure group request from a given client for the first time, they are not able to verify if that request is fresh and has not been replayed or (purposely) delayed.
-The same holds when a server loses synchronization with Sender Sequence Numbers of clients, for instance after a device reboot.
+Upon joining the group, new servers are not aware of the current Partial IVs (Sender Sequence Numbers of the clients).
+This means that when such servers receive a secure group request for the first time, they are not able to verify if that request is fresh and has not been replayed.
+The same holds when a server loses its mutable security context, for instance after a device reboot.

-The exact way to address this issue is application specific, and depends on the particular use case and its synchronization requirements.
-The list of methods to handle synchronization of Sender Sequence Numbers is part of the group communication policy, and different servers can use different methods.
+The exact way to address this issue is application specific, and depends on the particular use case and its replay requirements.
+The list of methods to handle update of replay window is part of the group communication policy, and different servers can use different methods.

-{{synch-ex}} describes three possible approaches that can be considered for synchronization of sequence numbers.
+{{synch-ex}} describes three possible approaches that can be considered for update of replay window.

 # Message Processing in Group Mode # {#mess-processing}